What is Corneal Crosslinking?

 iLink Corneal Cross Linking

-The iLink Procedure is preformed with the KXL UVA irradiation machine and Photrexa drops.
+The iLink Procedure is performed with the KXL UVA irradiation machine and Photrexa drops.
 Photrexa eye drops are applied to the cornea, and then the KXL machine is used to administer ultraviolet (UV) light, which helps to stiffen and strengthen corneas weakened by keratoconus.

 What to Expect